typicalmike002/nodejs-boilerplate/README.md

 I have set AngularJS html5Mode option to true and have made the server configurations necessary to remove the hashtag from urls.

+Strict mode has been added to each module to ensure proper javascript is being used.

 **bower**

 Using a .bowerrc file, I have set it so running *bower install* will install packages directly into the *public/js/bower_components* folder.
 This is intended to keep frontend libraries and frameworks seperate from backend node_modules and Gruntfile addons.